How to Chat to Your Kids About Social Media Safety

 By Relationships Australia

-It’s important for parents and carers to be aware of the risks and benefits of social media to help protect your kids online.
-Here, we share our tips for speaking about social media safety with your kids.
+As parents and carers, understanding both the risks and rewards of social media is crucial for protecting your kids online.
+In this guide, we offer practical tips for discussing social media safety with your children.

 Acknowledge the positive aspects of social media